1 Second Avenue

 - Find and book in with a DAME in your area.

 The DAME will complete the assessment and submit the results to CASA for review.
 Please note that it can take several weeks for CASA to process and approve the Class 1 Medical, therefore it is best to get this underway so there is no paperwork preventing you from progressing through the flight training.

 Give us a call on 1300 11 76 27 or email firstname.lastname@example.org with your name, contact number and preferred flight training location and we will get in touch with you to discuss your options.

 Otherwise submit your query through the contact form above and we will be sure to get in touch!

 I already have my pilots licence, can I get credit for prior learning?

-If you also ready hold a licence, feel free to get in touch and we can chat you through your potential options.
+If you already hold a licence, feel free to get in touch and we can chat you through your potential options.

 What is the difference between Recreational Pilot Certificate (RPC) and Recreational Pilot Licence (RPL)?

 RPL is also known as a Recreational Pilot’s licence which is a new license instated by CASA as of 1st September.
 If a student chooses to commence his/her training under the RPL syllabus he needs to undertake the entire training in a conventional VH registered aircraft.

 At Soar Aviation, we can offer an RPC (Recreational Pilot Certificate) which is equivalent to an RPL and you can undertake training in a more cost effective Light Sport Aircraft (LSA) i.e Jabiru or a Foxbat.
 Once issued the RPC the student can recognise the credits and apply to CASA for the issuance of an RPL by simply filling a form and conducting a flight review on a aircraft of his/her liking.